Go Back

 It's not just during winter that La Niña makes its presence felt.
 La Niña also has a significant influence on tropical development in the Atlantic basin during hurricane season.

-When a La Niña phase occurs, less wind shear is found in the regions of the Atlantic basin where tropical weather develops, increasing the potential for a higher-than-normal amount of tropical systems.
+When a La Niña phase occurs, less wind shear occurs in the regions of the Atlantic basin where tropical weather develops, increasing the potential for a higher-than-normal amount of tropical storms and hurricanes.

 La Niña was in place for both the prolific 2005 and 2020 Atlantic hurricane seasons.
 The 2005 season featured the devastating Hurricane Katrina and was also the first time the predetermined list of designated storm names had been exhausted.
 Forecasters had to turn to Greek letters to name storms for the first time in history.
 The second and final time forecasters would tap into the Greek alphabet was the record-breaking 2020 hurricane season.
 That year featured an unprecedented 11 direct strikes from tropical cyclones on U.S. soil, including the now-infamous Hurricane Laura.

-Both La Niña and El Niño tend to reach peak intensity from fall, which is a key time for hurricane season impacts, through winter.
+Both La Niña and El Niño tend to reach peak intensity from fall through winter.

 Report a Typo